-$$\alpha h v = A(h v - E_g)^n \tag{1}$$

-Where A is a proportionality constant, $E_g$ is the energy in the bandgap, v is the frequency of the photon, $\alpha$ is the absorption coefficient, and n is the constant that determines the optic transmission.
-Two different kinds of transfer may be observed: direct transfers and indirect transfers.
-Indirect transfers were determined as $n = \frac{1}{2}$ while direct transfers were determined as n = 2.
-On the Taucs plot, the band energy is shown by the tangent line.
+$\alpha hv = A(hv-E_g)^n$ (1) Where A is a proportionality constant, E_g is the energy in the bandgap, v is the photon frequency, α is the absorption coefficient, and n is the constant that determines the optic transmission.
+Two different kinds of transfer may be observed: direct and indirect.
+Indirect transfers were determined as $n = \frac{1}{2}$, while direct transfers were determined as n=2.
+The tangent line shows the band energy on the Taucs plot.
 The direct bandgap values of ZnS, CdS, and ZnS/CdS: Ag nanocomposite were equal to 5.5, 5.3, and 5.2 eV, respectively.
-Similar large bandgap values also were reported in Cu and Ni doping ZnS nanoparticles [38]
+Similar large bandgap values also were reported in Cu and Ni doping ZnS nanoparticles [38].